xmos/xcommon_cmake/doc/dependency_management.rst

 - Dependency_requirement: (hidden) the requirement for the repository from the dependent modules list variable.
 This can differ from the current changeset if the developer has manually checked out a different version of that component.
 This column is only displayed if CMake is run with the option ``-D FULL_MANIFEST=TRUE``.
 - Depends_on: (hidden) a list of the libraries the dependency is dependent on.
-This column is only displayed if CMake i is run with the option ``-D FULL_MANIFEST=TRUE``.
+This column is only displayed if CMake is run with the option ``-D FULL_MANIFEST=TRUE``.

 If any columns are not applicable to a particular dependency, they will contain a hyphen.